pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 ## Prerequisites

-Before you can use the SAML integration, you need to have access to a
+Before you can use the SAML integration, you need to have access to a SAML identity provider.

 ## How to